Meek Mill Reportedly Canceled Trump White House Visit Because Of Jay-Z, ‘TMZ’ Reports

 “Most importantly I remain fully committed to improving our criminal justice system,” Meek then added in the statement.

-As reported by New York Daily News, Mill was released from prison three weeks ago after Philadelphia prosecutors asked his drug and gun related convictions be thrown out “in light of recent developments, namely accusations that his arresting officer lied under oath at his trial a decade ago.”
+As reported by New York Daily News, Mill was released from prison three weeks ago after Philadelphia prosecutors asked his drug and gun-related convictions be thrown out “in light of recent developments, namely accusations that his arresting officer lied under oath at his trial a decade ago.”

 But while neither Jay-Z nor Meek have confirmed the latest reports suggesting that the “Empire State of Mind” rapper was the driving force behind Mill’s decision to cancel his White House appearance on May 17, Jay has made it clear on more than one occasion that he’s not exactly a Trump supporter.